Once transactions are extracted from a source file, there are several things you can do to manipulate them:

 If you want to highlight a few of them, let's say the range, click the first one, hold the 'Shift' key on your keyboard, and click the last one to select transaction range, so those are highlighted ranges.

-You can click one and then hold 'Ctrl' and click another one and that would make them those two highlighted.
+You can click one and then hold 'Ctrl' (Command on macOS) and click another one and that would make them those two highlighted.

-Once you highlighted them, you can right-click on any highlighted area to bring this menu.
-This will apply to highlighted transactions, so you can check them, you can uncheck them, and you can change +/-, you can add the year.
+Once you highlighted them, you can right-click (Command click on macOS) on any highlighted area to bring a popup menu.
+Any action you select will apply to highlighted transactions only so you can check/uncheck (include/exclude) them, and you can change +/-, you can adjust the year.